 Hyderabad in the days of the Nizam had a wall surrounding the city.
 The circumference of this was 24 km.
 It had 13 gates, door, darvasa.
 And 13 windows, khidki.

-As was the norm on those days, these gates were opened at dawn and closed at dawn.
+As was the norm in those days, these gates were opened at dawn and closed at dusk.
 The construction of this was started by the Kutub Shahi and completed by Asafjah 1 in 1740.
 It took over 600 years for this wall and gates to be built.
 There is an interesting legend about Purana Pul Darvaza bridge that was built in 1358 13 years before the Char Minar.

 The then sultan, Sultan Ibrahmi, Qutub Shah found out that his son, Prince Mohammed Quili was regularly passing the Musi River to meet his love Bhagmati who lived across the river.
 Fording this river in monsoons was dangerous.